wolfSSL/wolfHSM/docs/draft/timeout.md

 # Timeout Functionality: Client Perspective

+## Overview

+The response timeout feature is primarily designed to prevent the client from blocking indefinitely when the server fails to respond to a request.
+This is most relevant for **blocking operations** such as wolfCrypt cryptographic calls, where the client sends a request and polls for a response in a tight loop.
+Without a timeout, a non-responsive server would cause the client to hang forever.

+Since the timeout is checked inside `wh_CommClient_RecvResponse`, it **can** also apply to the split (async) API where the caller manually polls `RecvResponse`.
+However, in the async case the timeout is only evaluated each time the caller invokes `RecvResponse` -- it does not proactively notify the caller or fire asynchronously.
+If the caller is not actively polling, the timeout has no effect.

 ## 1. Configuration at Init Time

 The timeout feature uses a callback-based abstraction (similar to the lock feature) that allows platform-specific timer implementations without introducing OS dependencies in core wolfHSM code.
 A platform port provides a callback table implementing the timer operations, and the core timeout module delegates to these callbacks.